-A hip replacement is a common type of surgery where a damaged hip joint is replaced with an artificial one (known as a prosthesis).
+A hip replacement is a common type of surgery where a damaged hip joint is replaced with an artificial one (known as an implant).

-Adults of any age can be considered for a hip replacement, although most are carried out on people between the ages of 60 and 80.
+Adults of any age can be considered for a hip replacement, although most are done on people between the ages of 60 and 80.

 A modern artificial hip joint is designed to last for at least 15 years.
-Most people experience a significant reduction in pain and some improvement in their range of movement.
+Most people have a significant reduction in pain and improvement in their range of movement.

 When a hip replacement is needed

-Hip replacement surgery is usually necessary when the hip joint is worn or damaged to the extent that your mobility is reduced and you experience pain even while resting.
+Hip replacement surgery is usually necessary when the hip joint is worn or damaged so that your mobility is reduced and you are in pain even while resting.

 The most common reason for hip replacement surgery is osteoarthritis.
 Other conditions that can cause hip joint damage include: